How to Deal with Lawyer Burnout

 Lawyer Emotional Exhaustion

-There are many reasons why lawyers might be emotionally exhausted.
-We are rewarded for working the most, not the most efficiently.
-Lawyers who give up their personal lives are lionized. and in the current culture, even after we are done working, we are inundated with stories of people who are hustling more.
-Lawyers can see very clearly their competition that is working more often.
+Lawyers are emotionally exhausted for many reasons.
+We are rewarded for working more, not more efficiently.
+We lionize lawyers who give up their personal lives.
+Even after we are done working, we are inundated with stories of people who are hustling more.

 Furthermore, lawyers don’t trust each other.
 Law students and lawyers are often suspicious of each other, as if their fellow students or colleagues are out to sabotage their academic careers and success.

-Lawyers can be quite isolated.
+Lawyers are often quite isolated.
 Of more than 1,600 professions, lawyers ranked as the most “lonely” with 61% of lawyers ranking above average on the metric.
 Lonely workers tended to report less job satisfaction, fewer promotions and more frequent job changes.

 Furthermore, lonelier people tend to lose social skills.
 According to Gabriella Rosen Kellerman, a psychiatrist and chief innovation officer for workplace consulting firm BetterUp: “You overshare or undershare.
 You’re hypervigilant to social threat.
 You’re less collaborative.”So when people need other people the most, they ironically can’t help but push people away.